-The known health benefits of antioxidants from garlic can be traced back to ancient Greece where Hippocrates would prescribe garlic to treat a variety of medical conditions, and current medical research has demonstrated that this was a good practice.
-Garlic butter is high in nutrients that benefits our bodies, but it also contains antioxidants which can help fight free radicals.
+Garlic health benefits have been known for awhile and can be traced back to the ancient Greek civilization where Hippocrates would prescribe garlic to care for various medical conditions, and current medical research has demonstrated that this was a good practice.
+Garlic butter has a lot of nutrients that benefits our bodies, but in addition to nutrients it contains antioxidants which can help decrease free radicals.

-Lower Blood Pressure & Bad Cholesterol
+Reducing Blood Pressure & Bad Cholesterol

-Counter Colds & Infections
+Counter the Common Cold & Other Infections